US lawsuit against Google: Parallels to the EU ruling 2017?

 The new verdict against Google in the USA

-Déjà vu from the EU ruling against Google
+Déjà-vu from the EU ruling against Google

 Violation of EU antitrust law.
 This means:

-Favoring its own service (Google Shopping)
+Preferential treatment of its own service (Google Shopping)

-Disadvantaging competitors (third-party comparison portals)
+Disadvantage to competitors (third-party comparison portals)

 The parallels between both rulings

-Exploitation of dominant market position
+Exploitation of the dominant market position

 Impairment of competition